SkywardAI/.github/profile/README.md

 # Welcome to SkywardAI 🚀

 SkywardAI is an open-source community dedicated to advancing the field of Retrieval-Augmented Generation (RAG) technology.
 It is created by a group of passionate students from the RMIT University, Melbourne, Australia.
-Our goal is to provide the free, real open-source RAG framework and data analysis tools which run on the consumer-grade hardware, also support cloud-native deployment.
+Our goal is to provide the free, real open-source RAG framework and data analysis solutions that enable anyone to democratize and run AI on consumer-grade hardware.
+And also support cloud-native deployment.
 The community is inspired by an open-source OpenAI alternative API  [LocalAI](https://github.com/mudler/LocalAI).

 # 🌟 What We Do